SOLO FEMALE TRAVEL GUIDE

 7. Conquering your Fears…or overcoming them anyway

 As a female, there is much about the world to fear.
-And I am not taking about a female in Afghanistan…from childhood, we are made to realize that evolution was really selective in handing out the perks of being a person.
+And I am not talking about a female in Afghanistan…from childhood, we are made to realize that evolution was really selective in handing out the perks of being a person.
 Solo female traveling can be a way for you to simply both challenge yourself and make yourself realize the world is not as barbaric and fearsome as you fear…unless you are in the previously named country.
 The transition from being wary about sitting next to a totally strange guy to instead telling them to scoot over and made room can only be translated in one sentence: solo female traveling makes you badass!

 8. Tailoring your Own Experiences